 Hawk’s Eye on Hardware

 At first glance, the watch attracted me with its mild but powerful appearance.
 As a sports watch, Garmin Forerunner is giving you more than your expectations.
 Fitness or activity trackers normally adorn a sporty vibe that’s not so attractive to eyes.
 But this watch is exquisitely designed to be eye-catching.
 The sexy round figure of the watch makes an enormous appeal.
+The green color can be less aesthetic to some people.
+But the color beautifully appreciates the my energetic life.

 The watch is easy to wear and comfortable to put on for the whole day.
-It’s possible for the plastic body and sleek design.
+It’s become possible for the plastic body and sleek design.
 Sports watches mainly focus on sturdy builds that require a hard and large shape.
 Garmin refrains from reiterating the same thing for Forerunner 235.
 So as an exception, they made it to be more sleek and lightweight.

 The Garmin Forerunner 235 has a sleek body but strong alignment for easy maneuver.
 If you expect any touchscreen feature, you’ll be disappointed.
 But the five buttons on its side- three on the left, two on the right make it easy for users to hover over the functions.
 Just tap into features and tap back on another.
 Really easy and hassle-free if you know which buttons to press.

 When you’ll run or work out, the feather-like Garmin Forerunner 235 won’t cause you any discomfort.
 Actually, you won’t feel the presence of the watch on your wrist.
 The polymer of the plastic made it possible.
 The whole watch weighs only 42g for the sake of plastic.
 When the other chunky sports watch feels like a burden, the Forerunner 235 offers you an easy and smooth running experience.
+That’s a huge difference between Garmin and other smartwatch brands.
+An aluminum watch can be sustainable but the felt like weight of the Garmin watch is really comfortable on the wrist.
+I can easily bring it with me for my training session.
+It never feels like something on my wrist.

 Again the strap is also a very important thing for the avid runners.
 The silicone strap comfortably nestles on the wrist and make you feel better.
 The perforated structure ensures the evaporation of the sweat.
 As the strap needs to be tightened to the wrist for better HR results, the materials also matter.
 So with the silicone strap, you’re getting no allergic reaction, sweat resistance, and so more positiveness.